Last updated on January 28th, 2024 at 01:58 am

 Estimated reading time: 7 minutes

 I struggled a lot with this week’s The Week That Was, trying to get in the right headspace to write on everything that happened.
-These seven days weren’t extraordinarily good nor bad — with how hectic my life usually is, you could even call them tame.
-I burned through page after page trying to get it right, but I couldn’t get it flowing as I wanted — a story worth reading for an audience that expects as much of me as I do of myself wasn’t within grasp, no matter how much I hustled.
+These seven days weren’t extraordinarily good nor bad—with how hectic my life usually is, you could even call them tame.
+I burned through page after page trying to get it right, but I couldn’t get it flowing as I wanted—a story worth reading for an audience that expects as much of me as I do of myself wasn’t within grasp, no matter how much I hustled.

-But just because something’s hard doesn’t mean you don’t do it — sometimes you need to find another approach to getting your story across!
+But just because something’s hard doesn’t mean you don’t do it—sometimes you need to find another approach to getting your story across!

 Sarah’s suggested focusing on the week’s highlights — especially after last week’s tome — and maybe she has the right idea.
-Not all days are equal — why bother trying to force my story into an artificial structure when I don’t need to?
+Not all days are equal—why bother trying to force my story into an artificial structure when I don’t need to?

-So this week I’m looking at the bigger picture — the highlights making the week what it was, leaving the things that don’t really matter where they belong: in the past, not sticking around to clutter my thought process today.
+So this week I’m looking at the bigger picture—the highlights making the week what it was, leaving the things that don’t really matter where they belong: in the past, not sticking around to clutter my thought process today.

-Without further ado, let’s look at The Week That Was and the things that kept it all interesting.
+Let’s look at The Week That Was and the things that kept it all interesting.

 Thanks for Thanksgiving